-How to reset a Windows 10 or 11 device in Windows Autopilot?
+How to reset a Windows 11 device in Windows Autopilot thanks to Microsoft Intune

 Open your device management console

-Click on Devices - All Devices - find the device you want to reset.
+Click Devices - All Devices - find your device you want to reset.

 Your device will automatically reboot and reset after 45 minutes.

-The user receives one notification to inform him.
+The user receives one notification to notify him.

 What about documents, software and data?

-Software will be automatically reinstalled when a computer is reset.
+All software packages will be automatically reinstalled when a computer will be reset.